dougeby/IntuneDocs/intune/help-desk-operators.md

 For steps on adding a help desk operator role, see [Role-based administration control (RBAC) with Intune](/intune/role-based-access-control)

 When a user contacts support with a technical issue with Intune, the help desk operator enters the user's name.
-Intune shows useful data that can help resolve many tier-1 issues including:
+Intune shows useful data that can help resolve many tier-1 issues, including:

 - User status
 - Assignments